mgrolinger/plantumlstubber/README.md

 As the call stack definition suits to two cases, first to generate include-path for the files, and second to generate the !procedure call for the just included file, this application cannot differentiate between e.g. rest interfaces /api/rest-interface and /api/rest/interface.
 PlantUMLStubber uses the latter, so the application handles all special characters that may produce problems as "/".
 Please be aware of that.

 #### Domain of an interface
-Although an application should reside within a single domain it might be necessary to assign a different domain (color) to an interface.
+Although an application should reside within a single domain, it might be necessary to assign a different domain (color) to an interface.
 You may do so with specifying a domain within the interface definition.
 Just ad a domain surrounded by <<>>, e.g. <<customer>> that will override the domain of the application.
 ```
    REST::JSON:
         /api/: